chenakam/scalroid-build-demo/README.md

 # scalroid-build-demo

-Demo project for test [scalroid](https://github.com/chenakam/scalroid), which is a `scala-kotlin-java` union compile plugin built on `Gradle`.
+Demo project for test [scalroid](https://github.com/chenakam/scalroid), which is a `scala-kotlin-java` joint compilation plugin built on `Gradle`.

 ## Usage